Hash#transform_values

 # config is now { timeout: 60, retries: 10 }

-Use transform_values when you want an immutable operation (returning a new hash).
+Use transform_values when you want a non-destructive operation that returns a fresh collection.

 transform_values vs transform_keys